 While this work was commissioned for Birmingham, we are working with other parts of the region who have expressed an interest in pursuing this approach either in parallel or as ‘fast followers’.

-Rapid Assessment Interface and Discharge (RAID) is a comprehensive psychiatric liaison service that integrates mental health professionals into acute and urgent care teams.
-The RAID team identify underlying mental health problems of people in hospital, undertake clinical interventions and signpost people onto the most appropriate care pathway.
+Rapid Assessment Interface and Discharge is a comprehensive psychiatric liaison service that integrates mental health professionals into acute and urgent care teams.
+The Rapid Assessment, Interface and Discharge team identifies underlying mental health problems of people in hospitals, undertakes clinical interventions and signposts people onto the most appropriate care pathway.
 In doing so, the service delivers valuable health benefits to patients and significantly accelerates transfers of care and reduces delayed discharges.
-Evaluations by Midlands and Lancashire CSU and the LSE have all determined a significant return on investment.
+Evaluations by Midlands and Lancashire Commissioning Support Unit and the London School of Economics have all determined a significant return on investment.

-As well as driving the spread of RAID to a number of Acute Trusts in WM, our RAID Network has now developed from a regional group to a national one, with RAID now being adopted across other regions in England and the UK.
+As well as driving the spread of Rapid Assessment, Interface and Discharge to a number of acute trusts in the West Midlands, our Rapid Assessment, Interface and Discharge Network has now developed from a regional group to a national one, with the approach now being adopted across other regions in England and the UK.

-Developed as a successful Test Bed bid, RAIDPlus uses digital capabilities to link a range of services that support Mental Health Crisis (RAID, Street Triage, Places of Safety, Psychiatric Decision Units etc.), improve visibility and accessibility to these services, and supports predictive analysis to proactively support people at elevated risk of Crisis.
+Developed as a successful Test Bed bid, RAIDPlus uses digital capabilities to link a range of services that support Mental Health Crisis (Rapid Assessment, Interface and Discharge, Street Triage, Places of Safety, Psychiatric Decision Units etc.), improve visibility and accessibility to these services, and supports predictive analysis to proactively support people at elevated risk of crisis.

 All members have full access to WMAHSN’s opportunities for innovation process, which is delivered through the Meridian online health innovation exchange and allows them to propose innovative solutions to deliver on the mental health crisis care priority area and which may need investment to spread at scale and pace across the region.